Passenger railroad car: Car types

-The most basic division is between cars which do carry passengers and "head end" equipment.
+The most basic division is between cars, which do carry passengers, and "head-end" equipment.
 The latter are run as part of passenger trains, but do not themselves carry passengers.
-Traditionally they were put between the locomotive and the passenger-carrying cars in the consist, hence the name.
+Traditionally, they were put between the locomotive and the passenger-carrying cars in the consist, hence the name.

 Some specialized types are variants of or combine elements of the most basic types.

-Also, the basic design of passenger cars is evolving, with articulated units that have shared trucks, with double-decker designs, and with the "low floor" design where the loading area is very close to the ground and slung between the trucks.
+Also, the basic design of passenger cars is evolving, with articulated units that share a truck, double-decker designs, and the "low floor" design, where the loading area is very close to the ground and slung between the trucks.